-Acquisition of ISO 14001 certification is an important part of every JFE Group company’s environmental program.
-All global production sites of JFE Steel and JFE Engineering and major offices of JFE Shoji have received the certification, encompassing 75% of 41,305 employees at 80 companies covered in this report and 58% covered for total sites.
-In FY2019, there was no material breach of any environmental law or regulation involving fines by any operating company, and the total amount of fines and penalties was zero yen.
+Acquiring ISO 14001 certification is a key part of every JFE Group company's environmental program.
+All global production sites of JFE Steel and JFE Engineering and major offices of JFE Shoji have been certified, encompassing 67% of 43,848 employees at 84 companies covered in this report and 52% of all sites.
+In FY2022, there were no major violations of environmental laws or regulations by Group companies (air, water, soil, etc.) that resulted in a fine or other penalty.

-JFE Steel has an Environment Management Department at its head office and in each business office, and the Environmental Committee chaired by its president and the Environment Management Committee in each local office.
+JFE Steel maintains Environment Management Departments at its head office and in each business office, as well as an Environmental Committee, chaired by its president and Environment Management Committees in each local office.

 JFE Engineering maintains an Environment Management Department at each of its major locations, including production sites and branch offices as well as all divisions in charge of products.
 The Environmental Committee, chaired by the president, oversees environmental management for the entire company.
-Under its Environmental Management System, JFE Engineering works to minimize environmental impact at production sites and branch offices and contribute to environmental protection through all products and services.
-The major strategies for FY2020 are (1) promote environmental contribution through products for mitigating global warming and climate change, (2) promote effective energy conservation and resource recycling that reflect the actual circumstances of each site and operation, and (3) prevent violations of the Waste Management and Public Cleansing Law.
+Under its Environmental Management System, JFE Engineering works to minimize environmental impact at production sites, branch offices and construction sites and contribute to environmental protection through all products and services.
+The major strategies for FY2023 are (1) promote environmental contribution through products for mitigating global warming and climate change, (2) promote environmental protection, effective energy conservation, and resource recycling in business activities, and (3) ensure thorough compliance with environmental laws and regulations.

 In addition to the regular internal and external audits at ISO 14001-certified sites, the audit and environment departments at each operating company's head office conduct independent environmental audits at their production sites.

-Once a year, JFE Steel’s Audit Department and the Environment, Disaster Prevention and Recycling Department conduct an environmental audit at each operational site.
-For group companies, companies are grouped by risk assessments of equipment, etc., using self-checks based on checklists, part of an extensive audit conducted every one to five years.
+Once a year, JFE Steel's Audit Department and the Environment, Disaster Prevention and Recycling Department conduct an environmental audit at each operational site.
+JFE Steel categorizes Group companies based on the result of risk assessment considering owned equipment and conducts detailed audits every one to five years using checklists.

 JFE Engineering places a top priority on complying with environmental laws and regulations.

-JFE Engineering educates all employees about environmental issues to increase their understanding of the company’s related policies and initiatives.
-To ensure proper environmental management at its production sites and construction sites, training is often tailored to the specific operations of employees, helping them to enhance their capabilities.
+JFE Engineering educates all employees about environmental issues to increase their understanding of the company’s policies and initiatives.
+To ensure proper environmental management at production and construction sites, training is often tailored to specific employee operations, helping to enhance their capabilities.
 In FY2022, JFE Engineering expanded its remote training opportunities and focused on practical application grounded in actual business operations, such as responding to changes in laws and regulations.

 The JFE Group is saving energy and reducing its environmental impacts by making its production facilities increasingly efficient and introducing more environmentally friendly equipment.
-Any equipment or facilities related to energy conservation and environmental protection are categorized as environmental costs, cover equipment, facilities, and related expenditures for environmental protection and impact reduction are categorized as environmental expenses.
+Any equipment or facilities related to energy conservation and environmental protection are categorized as environmental investment, while all activities related to environmental protection and impact reduction are categorized as environmental expenses.

 Environmental Investment and Expenses

-Environmental capital investment totaled 46.8 billion yen and expenses amounted to 113.1 billion yen in FY2022.
-Capital investment included 15.9 billion yen to address air pollution, 5.5 billion yen to prevent global warming (measures to address climate change), 11.0 billion yen for air pollution countermeasures, and 4.1 billion yen for water pollution prevention.
-Environmental capital investment as a percentage of overall capital investment was roughly 19%.
+Environmental capital investment totaled 32.7 billion yen and expenses amounted to 121.5 billion yen in FY2022.
+Capital investment included 15.9 billion yen to address air pollution, 5.5 billion yen to prevent global warming (addressing climate change), and 4.3 billion yen to prevent water pollution.
+Environmental capital investment was roughly 76% of overall capital investment.

-Environmental expenses for environmental activities included 34.1 billion yen for global warming countermeasures (addressing climate change), 31.2 billion yen to prevent air pollution, and 21.6 billion yen for industrial water recycling.
-Environmental R&D expenses came to 11.3 billion yen.
+Environmental expenses for environmental activities included 35.9 billion yen for global warming countermeasures (addressing climate change), 31.2 billion yen to prevent air pollution, and 21.6 billion yen for industrial water recycling.
+Environmental R&D expenses (air, water, soil, etc.) came to 10.5 billion yen.

-To save energy and reduce environmental impacts stemming from production, the JFE Group invests in environmental technologies for plants and equipment.
-Cumulative investment in energy savings, totaling 532.1 billion yen since 1990, has enabled the company to achieve energy efficiencies that are among the highest in the world.
-In total, the Group has invested 727.6 billion yen in environmental protection since 1973.
+The JFE Group invests in environmental technologies for plants and equipment to save energy and reduce environmental impacts stemming from production.
+Cumulative investment in energy savings, totaling 570.8 billion yen since 1990, has enabled the company to achieve energy efficiencies that are among the highest in the world.
+In total, the Group has invested 797.1 billion yen in environmental protection since 1973.

 Results of Environmental Activities

-The monetary value of energy savings realized through environmental capital investments and expenses in FY2019 is about 4.6 billion yen.
+The monetary value of energy savings realized through environmental capital investments and expenses in FY2023 is about 2.2 billion yen.